 Projects vary depending on the client.
 You may be writing a report to take to the relevant agencies, creating a marketing plan or producing a business plan to provide future revenue your client.
 For a sample of our past projects see the list below.
 For information on upcoming projects, please contact firstname.lastname@example.org; projects will be confirmed after the interview process.

-What sort of training and support do 180 Degrees Consulting provide?
+What sort of training and support does 180 Degrees Consulting provide?

 All consulting teams will be assigned a member of the executive to guide them through the process.
 These consulting directors have been consultants previously, and are on call to support you and point you in the direction of useful contacts and resources.